ggez/ggez/README.md

 ### Supported platforms

  * Fully supported: Windows, Linux
- * Not officially supported but might work anyway: Mac, iOS
+ * Not officially supported but might work anyway: Mac
- * Work in progress: WebAssembly
- * Not officially supported yet (but maybe you can help!): Android

 For details, see [docs/BuildingForEveryPlatform.md](docs/BuildingForEveryPlatform.md)

+If you want to run ggez on Android, iOS or the web using WebAssembly take a look at [good-web-game](https://github.com/not-fl3/good-web-game).

 ### Who's using ggez?